Question

 kind: Job spec: completions: 1 parallelism: 1

-Whenever that JM crashes, i.e., not exited with 0, the Kubernetes will launch another JM as a replacement.
+Whenever that JM crashes, i.e., not exited with 0, Kubernetes will launch another JM as a replacement.
 With the help of high availability storage, the new JM knows where to start.
 The high availability storage is configured automatically if Ververica Platform's Universal Blob Storage is configured.

 Comparison

-The biggest advantage of Ververica Platform's Kubernetes HA is that, if you set `RestoreStrategy=LATEST_STATE` in your deployment, even if the job fails completely (e.g., exhausted the configured restart attempts) after the underlying issue is fixed, the job can still restart from the latest state (i.e. the previously completed checkpoint or savepoint).
+The biggest advantage of Ververica Platform's Kubernetes HA is that, if you set `RestoreStrategy=LATEST_STATE` in your deployment, even if the job fails completely (e.g., exhausted the configured restart attempts) after the underlying issue is fixed, the job can still restart from the latest state (i.e., the previously completed checkpoint or savepoint).

 Summary